ShaunCurtis/Blazr.VSA/Documents/Functional-Programming.md

 # Functional Programming in C#

-This article provides an insight into my personal implementation of Functional Programming [FP from now on] in C# and the DotNet Framework, and my personal journey to Monad enlightenment.
+Programmers brought up on a strictly OOP diet find the whole concept of Functional Programming [FP from now] very alien.

-As programmers brought up on a OOP diet, Functional Programming [FP from now] is a foreign land.
-This article presents my personal implementation of FP in C# and the DotNet Framework, and my journey to understanding Monads.
+This article takes a very simple console application and walks through refactoring it using FP principles.
+Along the way, I'll gently introduce you to Monads.

-It's hard to remember that first point where you saw a chink of light in the otherwise unintelligible articles about Nomands, but this description sticks in my mind, and it sums up what my implmentation is base on.
+It's hard to remember that first point where you saw a chink of light in the otherwise unintelligible articles about Nomands, but this description sticks in my mind.

 > FP is about computing a result.
 When you call a FP function you pass in a value and get back a result.
 There's no mutation of state, no side effects, and no changes to the input value.
 The function takes the input, applies a transform, and returns a new value.

-My implementation has immutable `Result<T>` and `Result` types.
+My implementation of FP is a library called *Blazr.Manganese*.
+It's based around two immutable types: `Result<T>` and `Result`.
 They represent the result of a computation, and handle errors and exceptions in a functional way.

 ## The Elevated World

 Read any literature on FP and the *Elevated World* soon appears.

-It sounds complicated, but *Elevation* is simply the process of adding a wrapper around a normal type - taking a normal type and elevating it to an elevated type.
-My *Elevated World* is `Result<T>` and `Result`.
+It sounds complicated, but *Elevation* is simply the process of adding a wrapper around a normal type - taking a normal type and elevating it to an elevated type.  `Result<T>` and `Result` are my *elevated world*.

-You can elevate simply by using one of the static constructors.
-In a simple console app:
+You can elevate simply by using one of the static constructors:

 ```csharp
 var input = Console.ReadLine();